 The FLP – Family Limited Partnership

 Case law history proves that a family limited partnership is one of many effective asset protection tools in use today.
-It can help reduce estate and income taxes, it gives you the ability to manage your assets while denying creditors access to them and has a built in tax penalty for any creditor who receives a charging order against it, providing a substantial deterrent.
+It can help reduce estate and income taxes, it gives you the ability to manage your assets while denying creditors access to them.
+It also has a built in tax penalty for any creditor who receives a charging order against it.
+All of these provide substantial deterrents.

 FLP Asset Protection

-General partners are in complete control while limited partners have little to no control.
-The law denies creditors the right to take any interest in the partnership, and if structured properly they can provide great anonymity.
+General partners are in control while limited partners have little to no control.
+The law denies creditors the right to take any interest in the partnership.
+Plus, if structured properly the FLP can offer privacy and anonymity.
 Family Limited Partnerships are among the most widely used and effective domestic asset protection tools.

-FLP’s are used to protect real estate, stocks & bonds, cash, jewelry, furniture and fixtures and many other personal and business assets.
-This is exceptional in that it is a tax neutral entity.
-Thus, unlike a corporation, you can freely transfer assets in and out of the Family Limited Partnership without concern about an adverse tax effect.
+Families use FLPs to protect real estate, stocks & bonds, cash, jewelry, furniture and fixtures and many other personal and business assets.
+In addition, an FLP in that it is a tax neutral entity.
+Thus, unlike a C corporation, you can freely transfer assets in and out of the Family Limited Partnership without concern about an adverse tax effects.

 Establishing an FLP

-In the event of a judgment, a creditor must then pursue a charging order against the partnership.
-That grants the creditor the debtor’s share of the distributions from the FLP.
-However, if no distributions are made, the creditor gets nothing.
+Here is a summary and review of the family limited partnership.
+In the event of a judgment against a partner, a creditor must then pursue a charging order against the partnership.
+That order says that whatever the FLP would distribute to that partner, would go to the creditor.
+However, if the general partner does not make distributions, the creditor gets nothing.
 The managing partners remain in control of distributions to the partners.
-If the partnership has undistributed profits, the creditor receives a K-1 tax form and must pay tax to the IRS on money that was never received, and probably never will receive.
-As a result of this, few creditors ever go for a charging order.
+If the partnership has undistributed profits, the creditor receives a K-1 tax form and must pay tax to the IRS on money that they never received, and probably never will receive.
+As a result of this, few creditors ever pursue a charging order.

-Your partnership agreement is confidential and is not filed with any government agency.
-Typically, only you know what it says and only you know who the limited partners are and what assets are owned by the partnership.
+Your partnership agreement is confidential and you do not file it with a government agency.
+Typically, only you know what it says.
+Only you know who the limited partners are and what assets it owns.